MartinScharrer/rcs-multi/README.txt

 you like.
 Like the very similar package 'svn-multi' the usage of multiple files for one LaTeX document is well supported.

-Copyright (C) 2009 Martin Scharrer
+Copyright (c) 2009-2022 Martin Scharrer
-E-mail: martin@scharrer-online.de
+E-mail: martin.scharrer@web.de
 WWW: http://www.scharrer-online.de/latex/rcs-multi/

 This work may be distributed and/or modified under the